nipsysdev/site/.github/instructions/ai.instructions.md

 ## Usage

-1. Always consult the `.ai` documentation when starting work on the project
+1. You must always consult the `.ai` documentation when starting work on the project
 2. Use the documentation to understand the project structure and conventions
 3. Refer to specific files for detailed information:
    - `README.md`: Project overview and quick start